remzi-arpacidusseau/ostep-projects/concurrency-mapreduce/README.md

 ## Details

-We give you here a `.h` file that specifies exactly what you must build in your MapReduce library:
+We give you here `mapreduce.h` file that specifies exactly what you must build in your MapReduce library:

 ```
 #ifndef __mapreduce_h__